reflectoring/reflectoring.github.io/_posts/2020-09-16-hibernate-search.md

 Here I have given a different name to the field and have also provided a different analyzer.

 This allows us to perform different kinds of search operations on the same entity field.
 We can also pass different analyzers using the `analyzer` property.
-Here, I have passed `stop` value in the analyzer definition which refers to an in-built Elasticsearch analyzer called "Stop Analyzer".
-It removes common stop words ('is','an', etc) that aren't very helpful while querying.
+Here, I have passed the `stop` value in the analyzer definition which refers to an in-built Elasticsearch analyzer called "Stop Analyzer".
+It removes common stop words ('is', 'an', etc) that aren't very helpful while querying.

 Here's a list of other
 [Elasticsearch's Built-in Analyzers](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-analyzers.html).